Abdalkreem-FTS/Car-Rental/README.md

 Supplying both dates hides any car with a confirmed booking overlapping the range, so results are always genuinely bookable.
 Both dates are inclusive — a same-day rental bills one day.

+**No double bookings, even under load.** The availability check reads before it writes, so concurrent requests all see a car as free.
+A PostgreSQL exclusion constraint (`daterange` + `btree_gist`, scoped to confirmed rows) is what actually settles it; the losing request gets `409 car.unavailable` rather than a raw constraint error, and a cancellation genuinely frees the days.

 ## Front end

 Plain ES modules and CSS in `src/CarRental.Api/wwwroot`.
 No build step, no npm — the API serves